 Although the Company has not established an independent section dedicated to internal audits as our organizational structure is still a small number of people, the Company has defined basic matters related to internal audits in the Internal Audit Rules and conduct internal audits through departmental mutual audits with a structure consisting of one internal audit officer and two internal auditors.
 Specifically, an internal auditor in the Administration Department provides business audits covering the entire company, excluding their department, while another internal auditor in a department other than the Administration Department conducts audits of the Administration Department.
-They encourage improvements as necessary, and follow up to maintain and improve internal controls.
+They encourage improvements as necessary, and follow up to provide internal audits with highly effective internal controls.